espressif/esp-idf/docs/en/api-reference/peripherals/sdspi_host.rst

 The SD SPI host driver has the following modes:

 - **SPI mode**: offers lower throughput but makes pin selection more flexible.
-With the help of the GPIO matrix, an SPI peripheral's signals can be routed to any ESP32 pin.
+With the help of the GPIO matrix, an SPI peripheral's signals can be routed to any {IDF_TARGET_NAME} pin.
 - **1-bit SD mode**: offers higher throughput but requires routing the signals through their dedicated IO_MUX pins only.

 The SD SPI driver uses software-controlled CS signal.